Online School Psychology Program

 - The Department of Psychology requires the following list of documents.
 You may want to print this list for future reference.

-- Official GRE General or MAT score from the past five years send to the FHSU Graduate School.
-We do not have a minimum requirement.
+- Official GRE General score from the past five years sent to the FHSU Graduate School.
+We do not have a minimum requirement. *Note: If you have completed a Master’s degree in a related field, the GRE is not required.

 - Two professional letters of recommendation